based on 7 nights inc. flights

 |The Jetty Grill||

 As a smaller resort there are an impressive array of activities available at Carlisle Bay.
-Complimentary activities at the resort include sailing, snorkeling, windsurfing, kayaking, gym and tennis.
+Complimentary activities at the resort include sailing, snorkelling, windsurfing, kayaking, gym and tennis.

 At an additional charge you can also go scuba diving, deep-sea fishing, water skiing and kite-surfing nearby.
 There are also two off-site 18 hole golf courses.